brentley/ecsworkshop/content/microservices/crystal/tabs/copilot.md

 In the previous section, we deployed our application, test environment, frontend service, and the nodejs service.

-To start, we need to create our crystal service in the ecsworkshop application.
+Like we've done in previous sections, we will first need to create our crystal service in the ecsworkshop application.

 The following command will open a prompt for us to add our service to the application.